Will there be a second round of coronavirus stimulus checks? Here's what we're hearing

 The argument in favor of another round of stimulus checks

 Since the middle of March, more than 33 million US workers who have lost their jobs have filed for unemployment.
 The actual number of unemployed since governors and mayors locked down their states and cities to stop the spread of coronavirus is likely higher -- perhaps millions higher -- because many who are eligible didn't file a jobless claim.
+With the job losses, the nation's unemployment rate reached 14.7%.
 The newly unemployed along with others taking an economic hit from the pandemic might benefit from having more money right now to spend.

 The argument against a second wave of relief payments